-Narrative Fieldwork is a multi-media, multi-voice, and multi-channel series by Saul Appelbaum about art, narrative, media, desire, and communications using methodologies in Agile Cinema®.
+Narrative Fieldwork is a multi-media, multi-voice, and multi-channel series by Saul Appelbaum that explores art, narrative, media, desire, and the porous surface between personal and public space.
+Drawing from the experimental methodologies of Agile Cinema®, the series operates as both inquiry and transmission—mapping the circuits of communication across intimate and networked terrains.

 Contributor, Los Angeles